 Applicants whose native language is not English must supply results of the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) examination.
 The minimum acceptable TOEFL score for admission is 575 (paper-based test) or 88 (Internet-based test); the minimum acceptable IELTS exam score is 7.0.
 The results of the examination should be sent to the Office of Admissions, 1217 University of Oregon, Eugene OR 97403-1217 (select institution code 4846 UO, program code 4801 Public Administration).

 Information regarding this examination may be obtained from:

 Princeton, NJ 08540, USA

 Information can also be obtained from Educational Testing Services' official web site at:

-Please request that your TOEFL or IELTS scores be sent to the Admissions Office, 1217 University of Oregon, Eugene, Oregon 97403-1217, and to the program, select UO code R4846, program code "public administration."
+Please request that your TOEFL or IELTS scores be sent to the Admissions Office, 1217 University of Oregon, Eugene, Oregon 97403-1217, (select institution code 4846 UO and program code 4801 "public administration").

 International Students' Financial Support Verification:

 U.S. Government regulations require that the University of Oregon verify the availability of sufficient financial support for non-immigrant students before a Certificate of Eligibility (Form I-20 or DS-2019) can be issued.
 International students must submit supporting financial documents (e.g., Graduate Teaching Fellowship (GTF) appointment contract, scholarship award letter and/or bank statements) with their applications.
 Students planning to be sponsored by an agency, government or other sponsor should have proof of financial support sent from the sponsoring agency (e.g., a letter from the sponsor and copies of the sponsor's bank statement).
 Financial verification documents should be sent to: